Semi-Classical Spin Hydrodynamics in Flat and Curved Spacetime: Covariance, Linear Waves, and Bjorken Background: Acknowledgments

 \section{Acknowledgments}

 The authors are supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Collaborative Research Center CRC-TR 211 ``Strong-interaction matter under extreme conditions'' - project number 315477589 - TRR 211.
 M.\ S.\ is supported by the State of Hesse within the Research Cluster ELEMENTS (Project ID 500/10.006).
 A.\ C.\ and M.\ S.\ thank ECT* for support at the Workshop ``Spin and quantum features of QCD plasma" during which this work has been developed.
 The authors thank D.\ H.\ Rischke for his support, guidance, and fruitful discussions.
 J.\ S.\ and M.\ S.\ thank N.\ Weickgenannt for her help in the initial stages of this work.
 The authors thank J.\ Lohr, Shi Pu, R.\ Ryblewski, R.\ Singh, Dong-Lin Wang, and D.\ Wagner for carefully reading the draft and providing valuable feedback.
 M.\ S.\ also thanks A.\ Yarom for private discussions that initiated extending the formalism presented here to curved spacetimes.
+A.\ C.\ and M.\ S.\ and thank the Galileo Galilei Institute for Theoretical Physics for the hospitality and the INFN for partial support during the completion of this work.